Egorundel/int8_calibrator_cpp/README.md

 Pay attention to your model input.
 This calibrator is suitable for models with input format: **batch_size * number_of_channels * width * height**.

+To view what is at the input and output of your model, use the service: [Netron](https://netron.app)

 **The input of our model has the following parameters:** dynamic batch size * 3 * 640 * 640